Nexmo/stitch-ios-quickstart/docs/3-trying-it-out.md

 #### 2.1.2 UILabel

-Let us added an instance of `UILabel` just below our instance of `UITableView` but above our instance of `TextField`.
+Add an instance of `UILabel` just below our instance of `UITableView` but above our instance of `TextField`.
 Later we will call it `typingIndicator` so that we show a message in the `typingIndicator` when a user is typing.

 ### 2.2 Adding the new UI to the `ChatViewController`